olepbr/jepsen/doc/tutorial/01-scaffolding.md

 #object[jepsen.cli$test_usage 0x7ddd84b5 jepsen.cli$test_usage@7ddd84b5]

-  -h, --help                                                  Print out this message and exit -n, --node HOSTNAME             ["n1" "n2" "n3" "n4" "n5"]  Node(s) to run test on
+  -h, --help                                                  Print out this message and exit
+      --test-count NUMBER         1                           How many times should we repeat a test?
+      --no-ssh                    false                       If set, doesn't try to establish SSH connections to any nodes.
       --nodes-file FILENAME                                   File containing node hostnames, one per line.
+      --time-limit SECONDS        60                          Excluding setup and teardown, how long should a test run for, in seconds?
+      --logging-json              false                       Use JSON structured output in the Jepsen log.
       --username USER             root                        Username for logins
-      --password PASS             root                        Password for sudo access --strict-host-key-checking                              Whether to check host keys
-      --ssh-private-key FILE                                  Path to an SSH identity file --concurrency NUMBER        1n                          How many workers should we run?
+      --concurrency NUMBER        1n                          How many workers should we run?
 Must be an integer, optionally followed by n (e.g. 3n) to multiply by the number of nodes.
-      --test-count NUMBER         1                           How many times should we repeat a test?
-      --time-limit SECONDS        60                          Excluding setup and teardown, how long should a test run for, in seconds?
+  -n, --node HOSTNAME             ["n1" "n2" "n3" "n4" "n5"]  Node(s) to run test on.
+Flag may be submitted many times, with one node per flag.
+      --leave-db-running          false                       Leave the database running at the end of the test., so you can inspect it.
+      --password PASS             root                        Password for sudo access --strict-host-key-checking  false                       Whether to check host keys --ssh-private-key FILE                                  Path to an SSH identity file --nodes NODE_LIST                                       Comma-separated list of node hostnames.
 ```

 We'll use `lein run test ...` throughout this guide to re-run our Jepsen test.
 Each time we run a test, Jepsen will create a new directory in `store/`.
 You can see the latest results in `store/latest`: